CasperDev/vz-dis-dos/doc/source/Chapter7/diskette.rst

 The structure of the data in the first 126 bytes differs from the other two file types.

 Data representation is in ASCII format only.
-Storage is based on data records, with each PR# command writing a complete data record to the file.
+Storage is based on data records, with each :guilabel:`PR#` command writing a complete data record to the file.

 Records contain a defined end identifier.
 This is the ASCII character for "Carriage Return" X'0D'.